leekangtaqi/GokuMVC/README.md

 Goku'll make your code more cleaner and simpler

-No need to register routes again and again, all you need to do is define controllers only, Goku will help you deal with the next things.

 **Usage**

 You need a startup invocation to load all the controllers, that's it.